Benedikttk/ppmnm/README.md

  In the provided code, the Create method is responsible for creating an instance of the AkimaSpline object.
 To create this instance, you need to pass in the x-array and y-array of values that you want to use for the Akima spline interpolation.

- Once you have created the AkimaSpline object, you can then use its Evaluate method to calculate interpolated values at specific points, as shown in the code [AkimaSpline.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/AkimaSpline.cs).
+ Once you have created the AkimaSpline object, you can then use its Evaluate method to calculate interpolated values at specific points.

 # ppnm